In order to install the AntView control on a developer machine, all you need to do is to run the installer from the Download page.

-When you run the installer, it will install a DataFlex demo workspace for you in your local Documents folder.
+When you run the installer, it will install the examples for you in your Public Documents folder.

-For example on my system it installs the demo under:
+For example on a system with an English locale it installs the demo under:

 As the control depends on the MS Edge WebView2 control, you also have to install the WebView2 runtime in order to get this to work.

-There’s also the more standard windows installer for installing the WebView2 runtime: https://developer.microsoft.com/en-us/microsoft-edge/webview2/
+The standard Microsoft installer for installing the WebView2 runtime can be found at: https://developer.microsoft.com/en-us/microsoft-edge/webview2/

 We recommend the Evergreen Bootstrapper.